-One of the things we’ve learned about backflow preventer installation over the years is that opinions vary.
+One of the things we’ve learned about commercial backflow preventer installation over the years is that opinions vary.
 That’s especially true when you ask a mechanical or civil design engineer “Where should non-residential backflow preventers be located?”

 Many public water systems are now considering the location and management of assets like meters and backflow preventers more closely.
 They’re also looking at trends that impact design decision.
 Direction for the design and backflow prevention systems is based on the requirements of the local public water system.
 It also has a lot to do with the International Plumbing Code.

 Let’s take a closer look at what causes the divide over the location of backflow preventers.
 What’s preferred?
 What are the concerns?
 And what’s missing?